howerj/libforth/readme.md

 A Forth interpreter built around a library, libforth, that implements a complete Forth interpreter.

+For a much better, albeit 16-bit only, Forth that is also very well documented and (slightly more) standards compliant, please visit the more up to date [Embed](https://github.com/howerj/embed) virtual machine.
+Also of interest is the [Forth CPU](https://github.com/howerj/forth-cpu) I wrote, in VHDL, for an FPGA.

 This interpreter is available at [here](https://github.com/howerj/libforth).

 ![Libforth build status]( https://travis-ci.org/howerj/libforth.svg?branch=master "Build Status")